:

 Red Cross and Red Crescent Movement

-Components of the International Red Cross:
+The components of the International Red Cross:

-• the International Committee of the Red Cross (ICRC).
+the International Committee of the Red Cross (ICRC);

-• the International Federation of Red Cross and Red Crescent Societies (IFRC).
+the International Federation of Red Cross and Red Crescent Societies (IFRC);

-• the National Red Cross and Red Crescent Societies.
+the National Red Cross and Red Crescent Societies.

-One of the significant areas of activity of the Movement is the international humanitarian law (IHL), which regulates the principles and rules concerning the means and methods of warfare, as well as the humanitarian protection of civilians, sick and wounded soldiers, and prisoners of war.
-The Republic of Belarus is a party to all key treaties under the IHL, and takes an active part in considering the issues of strengthening and disseminating knowledge about the IHL.
-At the national level, the Commission for the Implementation of International Humanitarian Law has been established under the Council of Ministers of the Republic of Belarus, which is chaired by the Minister of Justice.
+The Republic of Belarus is a party to all key international treaties in the field of IHL and takes an active part in the consideration of issues related to strengthening and disseminating knowledge of IHL.
+At the national level, the Commission for the Implementation of International Humanitarian Law under the Council of Ministers has been established, chaired by the Minister of Justice.

-During the visit, Peter Maurer met with the President of the Republic of Belarus H.E.
-Mr. Alexander Lukashenko and discussed the current stock and prospects of cooperation with Belarus.
-The Sides expressed mutual interest in strengthening bilateral ties.
-Mr.Lukashenko noted that Belarus would always support the activities of humanitarian organizations, and the above visit itself and the planned opening of the ICRC office in Belarus would be the beginning of a new area of cooperation.
-P.Maurer highly valued the humanitarian and peacekeeping activities of Belarus, thanked for the support provided to the Committee, and also expressed hope that Belarus could become a conduit for expanding humanitarian activities at the regional level.
+During the visit, Peter Maurer met with the President of the Republic of Belarus Alexander Lukashenko.
+The meeting covered the state and prospects of cooperation, and mutual interest in strengthening interaction was noted.
+A. Lukashenko stressed that Belarus would always support the activities of humanitarian organizations, and that the visit and the planned opening of an ICRC office in Belarus would mark the beginning of a new stage of cooperation.
+P. Maurer highly praised Belarus’s humanitarian and peacekeeping activities, expressed gratitude for the support provided to the Committee, and voiced the hope that Belarus could become a facilitator of the expansion of humanitarian activities at the regional level.

 Belarusian Diplomatic Missions